null

 • Some ants even have wings, but it's important to distinguish these flyers from termites.

-Where Do Ants Live?
+Where Do Ants Come From?

 Ants live in colonies that can range considerably in size.
 A small colony might include a few hundred individuals while a large, well-established colony might include several thousand ants.
 Ants typically establish colonies underground or inside trees; however, they can also establish them within the walls of homes or behind baseboards.
 Each colony will have its queen as well as ants that perform specific tasks that depend on their station.
-The first ants that enter your home are scouts.
-They scout out the scene in search of food and water.
-If they like what they find, they can return with hundreds more.
+Ants can be a nuisance at any time of year, but they are especially active in spring, when they come out of their winter hibernation in search of food, and in fall, when they're in search of shelter.

 What Are Signs of an Ant Infestation?